xiph/vorbis/aoTuV_README-1st.txt

   When "#define OPT_SORT" of "lib/psy.h" is deleted, the conventional processing method is used.
   Thanks!
 Manuke.

-  This version is the same contents as aoTuV beta4.51.

 aoTuV based on <Xiph.Org libvorbis>